-In 2017, global CO2 emissions amounted to ~40Gt, about the tenth of the remaining carbon budget related to the +1.5°C target budgets with regards to global warming scenarios.
-Nevertheless, the IPCC revisited its analysis in 2018 and came up with the following results: keeping global warming below 1.5°C and 2.0°C would respectively require to stick to the carbon budget of 420 Gt CO2 and 1,170 Gt CO2 (67 percentile).
+- There are several estimates and various uncertainties related to past CO2 emissions and remaining carbon budgets with regards to global warming scenarios. - Nevertheless, the IPCC revisited its analysis in 2018 and came up with the following results: keeping global warming below 1.5° C and 2.0° C would respectively require to stick to the carbon budget of 420 Gt CO2 and 1,170 Gt CO2 (67 percentile).